jimchristie/dev_jimchristie_me/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 1.7.2 =

+* Fix: Fire open and close_panel events after the panel has opened or closed
+* Refactor: Build list of SCSS vars using an array
+* Refactor: Use wp_send_json instead of wp_die to return json
+* Refactor: Built URLs using add_query_var (WordPress Coding Standards)
+* New feature: Add dropdown shadow option to theme editor

+= 1.7.1 =

+* Fix: Regenerate CSS on upgrade
+* Fix: Mobile toggle on Android 2.3
+* Fix: Error when switching themes (when CSS output is set to "save to filesystem")

+= 1.7 =

+* Fix: Apply sensible defaults to responsive menu styling regardless of menu theme settings
+* Fix: Allow underscores and spaces in theme locations without breaking CSS
+* Fix: Reset widget selector after selecting a widget
+* Change: CSS3 checkbox based responsive menu toggle replaced with jQuery version (for increased compatibility with themes)
+* Change: Front end JavaScript refactored
+* Change: Leave existing sub menus open when opening a new sub menu on mobiles
+* New feature: New option added for CSS Output: Output/save CSS to uploads folder
+* New feature: Add text decoration option to fonts in theme editor
+* New feature: Allow jQuery selector to be used as the basis of the mega menu width
+* New feature: Add menu items align option to theme editor
+* New feature: Add hightlight selected menu item option to theme editor
+* New feature: Add flyout border radius option to theme editor
+* New feature: Add menu item divider option to theme editor
+* New feature: Add second click behaviour option to general settings

+= 1.6 =

+* Fix: responsive collapse menu
+* Fix: checkbox appearing on Enfold theme

+= 1.6-beta =

+* Change: Menu ID removed from menu class and ID attributes on menu wrappers.
+E.g. "#mega-menu-wrap-primary-2" will now be "#mega-menu-wrap-primary", "#mega-menu-primary-2" will now be "#mega-menu-primary".
+* Fix: Polylang & WPML compatibility (fixed due to the above)
+* Fix: Multi Site support (mega menu settings will need to be reapplied in some cases for multi site installs)
+* Fix: Remove jQuery 1.8 dependency
+* Change: Theme editor slightly revised

+= 1.5.3 =

+* Fix: Widget ordering bug when mega menu contains sub menu items (reported by & thanks to: milenasmart)
+* Misc: Add megamenu_save_menu_item_settings action

+= 1.5.2 =

+* Feature: Responsive menu text option in theme editor
+* Fix: Bug causing menu item to lose checkbox settings when saving mega menu state
+* Fix: Mobile menu items disappearing
+* Change: Refactor public js
+* Change: jQuery actions fired on panel open/close
+* Change: Tabify icon options
+* Change: Show 'up' icon when mobile sub menu is open
+* Change: Make animations filterable
+* Change: Add filter for SCSS and SCSS vars
+* Change: Add filter for menu item tabs
+* Update: Update german language files (thanks to dirk@d10n)

 = 1.5.1 =